-In contrast, the standard hedge fund charges a base management fee equal to 1-2% of the assets under management and a significant incentive fee, typically 20% of the profits earned.
-Such structure provides the fund managers with powerful incentives to maximize the returns of target companies.
+In contrast, the standard hedge fund charges a base management fee equal to one to two percent of the assets under management and a significant incentive fee, typically 20% of the profits earned.
+Such a structure provides the fund managers with powerful incentives to maximize the returns of target companies.
 Even mutual funds, which have long been criticized for their limited incentives to invest resources in activism, charge fees based on a flat percentage of the fund’s assets under management, which can be up to around 1.5%.

-Compared to institutional investors or hedge funds, individual shareholders have another major disadvantage to achieving governance change: they hold a small amount of shares in the companies they target.
-In addition to limiting their sway with management and in the vote itself, gadflies’ small stakes limit their upside.
-Even if the submission of a shareholder proposal leads to the adoption of a governance term that increases the company value, gadflies only stand to receive a tiny fraction of these gains.
-Moreover, gadflies cannot capture this value unless they maintain their holdings until it is reflected in the stock price, which would inhibit capital redeployment to satisfy the minimum ownership threshold at future targets.
-These factors—no excess compensation for engagements that benefits shareholders collectively and extremely low equity interest—significantly reduces the incentives of individual shareholders to invest in any sort of engagement, including the submission of shareholder proposals.
+Compared to institutional investors or hedge funds, individual shareholders suffer from another major disadvantage in achieving governance change: they hold a small amount of shares in the companies they target.
+In addition to limiting their leverage with management and in the vote itself, gadflies’ small stakes limit their potential gain.
+Even if the submission of a shareholder proposal leads to the adoption of a governance term that increases the company value, gadflies stand to receive only a tiny fraction of these gains.
+Moreover, gadflies cannot capture this value unless they maintain their holdings until the new value is reflected in the stock price, which would inhibit capital redeployment to satisfy the minimum ownership threshold at future targets.
+These factors of lack of excess compensation for engagements that benefits shareholders collectively and extremely low equity interest significantly reduce the incentives of individual shareholders to invest in any sort of engagement, including the submission of shareholder proposals.

 So what motivates gadflies?
-One possible rational is the non-pecuniary benefits, such as attention and the satisfaction of advancing the agenda in which one believes.
-James McRitchie, one of the famous corporate gadflies, explained in an interview that his "mission is to help shareholders enhance the production of wealth by acting as longterm shareowners."
-Engaged owners, he argued, "invest not just money, but ideas and actions."
+One possible rational is the non-pecuniary benefits, such as gaining attention and enjoying the satisfaction of advancing the agenda in which one believes.
+James McRitchie, one of the famous corporate gadflies, explained in an interview that his “mission is to help shareholders enhance the production of wealth by acting as longterm shareowners.”
+Engaged owners, he argued, “invest not just money, but ideas and actions.”
 Additionally, as we will show in Subsection III.B.1, some gadflies are able to reap minor private benefits apart from their investments.

-Overall, this important gadfly operation is conducted, by and large, on a voluntarily basis and heavily relies on the non-pecuniary motivations of a handful of individuals.
+Overall, this important gadfly operation is conducted, by and large, on a voluntary basis and relies heavily on the non-pecuniary motivations of a handful of individuals.
 However, there are limits to non-pecuniary motivations.
-Without meaningful financial incentives, there is a risk that over time, these individual shareholders will cease to value publicity or their vision enough to invest their time and resources as gadflies compared to other opportunities.
+Without meaningful financial incentives, there is a risk that, over time, these individual shareholders will cease to value publicity or their vision enough to invest their time and resources into gadfly activities rather than pursue opportunities.

 Lack of Succession

 As we have shown, the submission of shareholder proposals has been largely dependent on a handful of individuals.
-Most of these actors, who conduct this activity at their own expense, are also above the retirement age.
-Without any real economic rationale to motivate them, gadflies' activity is "fragile" and subject to the risk of discontinuation.
+Most of these actors, who conduct this activity at their own expense, are also above retirement age.
+Without any real economic rationale to motivate them, gadflies’ activity is “fragile” and subject to the risk of discontinuation.

-If these individuals cease to submit shareholder proposals for any reason, or if they decide to "retire" or become unable to submit proposals, there is no established succession.
+If these individuals cease to submit shareholder proposals for any reason, or if they decide to “retire” or become unable to submit proposals, there is no established succession.
 In that case, one could expect a significant decrease in this important channel of engagement.
-There is also no body of institutional knowledge as to how this current channel of engagement can be transferred to new generation of gadflies (if those do emerge).
+There is also no body of institutional knowledge as to how this current channel of engagement can be transferred to new generation of gadflies. if such individuals do emerge.

 The Efficiency Costs of Gadflies